nation3/nationcred-datasets/data-sources/citizens/README.md

 - `citizen-count-peer-week.csv`

-    Contains the total number of Nation3 Citizens week by week.
+    Contains the total number of Nation3 Citizens week by week, and the number of _active_ Citizens week by week.

 - `citizens.csv`

-    Contains the ID (Ethereum address) and ENS name (if any) of each Nation3 Citizen.
+    Contains the NFT Passport ID, Ethereum address and ENS name (if any) of each Nation3 Citizen.

 ## Install